No items found.

 How do you process audio for a podcast?

 Audio processing is when you fine-tune and polish your sound so it’s crisp, clear and balanced out.
-This is an important step when it comes to audio editing for podcasts.
-We’ve covered audio processing for your podcast already above, but to recap you can do the following to process audio for a podcast:
+This is an important step that we’ve already covered above, but to recap:

-Noise Reduction: This revolves around removing unwanted noises in your audio.
-You can use an automatic background noise remover and get rid of harsh sounds through removing plosives, de-essing and de-verbing.
+• Noise Reduction: You can use an automatic background noise remover and get rid of harsh sounds through removing plosives, de-essing and de-verbing.

 Final Thoughts